-· Issues A discussion about in restocking is provided in Section 6.2.
+Component t 6 - Restocking lssues A discussion about in restocking is provided in Section 6.2.
 Whilst stocking is an accepted measure in the EU Eel Regulation, and this standard seeks to support the regulation, the standard sets criteria for doing it responsibly, and according to best practice.
-Benefits • Escapement of silver eels in the target catchment is increased by restocking, towards or beyond the 40% of B0 target Rationale As described in Section 6, this depends on the assumption that taking Glass eels from areas of abundance and stocking them to areas of low recruitment, leads to an increase in the eel populations overall in European, Scandinavian and North African waters, and a corresponding increased escapement of silver eels, leading to increased spawning and subsequent increased recruitment of glass eels.
-Targets & Measures Silver Eel escapement in the recipient catchment is measured with increasingly confident calculation by the local fisheries authority Restocking and the impact on eel escapement is measured Silver eel escapement is increasing towards or at the 40% target CRITERION 6.1: RESTOCKING IS CARRIED OUT IN ACCORDANCE WITH AN APPROVED EMP, IN ORDER TO IMPROVE THE 40% TARGET AND IS APPROVED BY THE RELEVANT AGENCY Weighting: 1 Responsible indicators The eel management plan is approved and the restocking is part of the agreed programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future.
-Fishing of restocked eels does not have any measurable impact on escapement.
+Benefits Escapement of silver eels in the target catchment is increased by restocking, towards or beyond the 40% of B0 target Rationale As described in Section 6, this depends on the assumption that taking Glass eels from areas of abundance and stocking them to areas of low recruitment, leads to an increase in the eel populations overall in European, Scandinavian and North African waters, and a corresponding increased escapement of silver eels, leading to increased spawning and subsequent increased recruitment of glass eels.
+Targets & Measures Silver Eel escapement in the recipient catchment is measured with increasingly confident calculation by the local fisheries authority Restocking and the impact on eel escapement is measured Silver eel escapement is increasing towards or at the 40% target Criterion 6.1: Restocking is carried out in accordance with an approved EMP, in order to improve escapement to or above the 40% target and is approved by the relevant agency Weighting: 1 Responsible • The eel management plan is approved and the restocking is part of the agreed

+The cermanagement plan is approved and the restocking is part of the diffeed indicators programme that should with reasonable confidence lead to the 40% escapement target being achieved in the future.

+• Fishing of restocked eels does not have any measurable impact on escapement.

 Aspiring indicators The management plan is approved and there is evidence that it is being implemented.
 The restocking is a part of the management plan.
 Fishing of restocked eels may have measurable impacts on escapement.
-CRITERION 6.2: SURVIVAL A BE ESTIMATED.
-ND GROWTH RATES OF RESTOCKED EELS, AND ESCAPEMENT FROM THE SYSTEM, CAN Weighting: 1 Responsible indicators A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement.
+Criterion 6.2: estimated.
+Survival and growth rates of restocked eels, and escapement from the system, can be Weighting: 1 Responsible indicators A monitoring programme calculates survival rates and growth rates of restocked eels such that there is good evidence that restocking is significantly enhancing eel biomass and contributing to escapement.
 There is active research on means of improving the restocking programme or restocking techniques.
-Aspiring indicators A monitoring programme estimates survival, growth and escapement.
+Aspiring indicators • A monitoring programme estimates survival, growth and escapement.
 The existing evidence suggests that restocking is enhancing eel biomass and contributing to escapement.

-CRITERION 6.3: THE RESTOCKED AREA IS SUITABLE FOR EEL GROWTH, SURVIVAL AND ESCAPEMENT Weighting: 1 Responsible indicators Ecological information suggests that the system into which eels are restocked is suitable eel habitat (eg. type of water body, productivity, former presence of eels).
+Criterion 6.3: The restocked area is suitable for eel growth, survival and escapement Weighting: 1 Responsible indicators Ecological information suggests that the system into which eels are restocked is suitable eel habitat (eg. type of water body, productivity, former presence of eels).
 There are no significant barriers to escapement of silver eels from the system OR systems are in place which demonstrably allows a significant proportion of silver eels to circumvent these barriers (e.g. effective passes trap and transport).
 Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).
 Aspiring indicators It is reasonable to assume by analogy with other systems the system into which eels are restocked is good eel habitat.
 If there are barriers to escapement of silver eels, plans are being put in place to allow a reasonable level of escapement which will be implemented in time to allow this restocking cohort to contribute to escapement.
 Stocking is carried out at densities appropriate to the capacity of the environment (productivity, temperature).